 07867 489 853

 Sitting next to the Marine Harbour Centre in Tobermory, Macgochan's offers lunches and evening meals in its contemporary and striking bar and restaurant.
 You'll find antler door handles and eye-catching timber cladding inside, which give the restaurant a real sense of ambiance and character.
 Local produce such as Glengorm beef, Inverlussa mussels and Isle of Mull king scallops are included on the menu and there is a restaurant and bar, as well as outdoor seating.
 The team can cater for functions, too, and meals to take away can be delivered in Tobermory.

 Spice of Mull | Tobermory

-Occupying a prime position on Tobermory's Main Street, Spice of Mull delights diners with flavoursome curries and dishes showcasing Indian, Bangladeshi, Thai and Chinese cuisine.
+Occupying a prime position on Tobermory's Main Street, The Spice of Mull offers flavoursome curries and dishes showcasing Indian, Bangladeshi, Thai and Chinese cuisine.
 There's something for everyone here.